-Definitions & Notes: The Velocity Composite Fund Score Ranking combines the Velocity (speed of advance of a fund compared to all other funds) with its Buy Point Score (how close the fund is to a recent bottom).
+The Velocity Composite Fund Score Ranking combines the Velocity (speed of advance of a fund compared to all other funds) with its Buy Point Score (how close the fund is to a recent bottom).
 This composite score is used to rank all available fund choices.
 In defined Bull Market advances, the system uses the Top 3 funds in the Aggressive model and the Top 4 in the Moderate and Conservative models.

-In Defined Bear Market periods, this ranking is provided for information purposes and for those who are "doing their own thing" and would like to know (hypothetically) which funds the system would buy today, if the market was a Defined Bull Market.
+In Defined Bear Market periods, this ranking is provided for information purposes and for those who are "doing their own thing" and would like to know how the system views the funds.
 Rankings dates are the last business day of each month.
 The actual price history of each fund is used to calculate the score.
-NOTE: Many of the funds in the US RSP Plan are not really mutual funds.
-They are composites or comingled funds, etc. Therefore, they don't really have ticker symbols.
-We create tickers for convenience, but they do not exist outside this newsletter.
-You will use the fund and to trade.